pytask-dev/pytask/README.rst

 The license also includes a copyright and permission notice from pytest since some modules, classes, and functions are copied from pytest.
-Not to mention how pytest has inspired the development pytask in general.
+Not to mention how pytest has inspired the development of pytask in general.
 Without the amazing work of Holger Krekel and pytest's many contributors, this project would not have been possible.
 Thank you!